 Flexible Work Arrangements (FWA)

 Since its inception, the University has established a deep culture supported by in-person learning and work with robust face-to-face experiences for students and employees.
 A vibrant physical campus is necessary to learning and creating an engaging and dynamic campus culture.
-The University also recognizes, however, the benefits of offering Flexible Work Arrangements (FWA) to its employees under appropriate circumstances and has established a flexible workplace policy.
-The FWA offering is a six (6) month temporary pilot program, subject to be continued as is, with modifications or discontinued.
-The following information is provided to outline the details of FWAs.
-Please contact your Human Resources Consultant if you should questions.
+The University also recognizes however, the benefits of offering Flexible Work Arrangements (FWA) to its employees under appropriate circumstances and has established FWA guidelines.
+The FWA offering is a six (6) month temporary pilot program, subject to be continued as is, with modifications, or discontinued.
+The pilot period effective dates are: September 7, 2021 through March 6, 2022.

 Remote Working During COVID-19